 Preheat an oven to 400°F (200°C).

-In a 12-inch (30-cm) stainless-steel gratin over medium heat, warm 1 Tbs. of the oil.
+In a fry pan over medium heat, warm 1 Tbs. of the oil.
 Add the garlic and thyme and cook, stirring occasionally, until fragrant, about 1 minute.
 Transfer to a large bowl and set aside.

-Add another 1 Tbs. of the oil to the gratin and return to medium heat.
+Add another 1 Tbs. of the oil to the pan and return to medium heat.
 Add the onion and cook, stirring occasionally, until the onions are tender and lightly caramelized, 12 to 15 minutes.
-Remove from the heat, season to taste with salt and pepper, and spread the onions to cover the bottom of the gratin.
+Remove from the heat and season to taste with salt and pepper.
+Spread the onions evenly in the bottom of a 2-quart (2-l) baking dish or gratin dish.

 Arrange the tomato slices in a single layer on paper towel–lined plates to absorb any excess liquid.
 Season with salt and pepper.
 Set aside.